jank324/8mm-film-scanner/README.md

 Not tested because I have only one piece of hardware

-Ensure same connections as those described above
+Ensure same connections as those described above as well as Raspberry Pi with Raspberry Pi OS installed as normal

 Clone repository (`Desktop`).